Fast Company’s New Engine

 Full recognition of the challenges came as we worked on what would be the February 2016 redesign.
 It was a challenge executing effectively and ultimately realizing our vision for the sites.
 The debt was much more than a technical challenge.

-Fast forward to 2017, and Fast Company is now in the final stages of a transition to a single-page node.js app, utilizing the React framework, and backed by the open source WordPress platform (REST API).
+Fast-forward to 2017, and Fast Company is now in the final stages of a transition to a React.js progressive web app that is server rendered in node.js, and backed by the open source WordPress platform (REST API).
 This will unlock the next phase of our growth, making the site better for readers as well as for the writers and editors who work on the site every day.

 Here are a few of the features we’ve implemented over the last six months.

 1. Fast Company and Co.Design are now running on HTTPS.
-Among many other benefits (a modest SEO boost among them), this guarantees that any data being provided from Fast Company is genuine and has not been altered by a third-party.
+Among many other benefits (a modest SEO boost among them), this guarantees that any data being provided from Fast Company is genuine and has not been altered by a third party.
 It will allow us to create better, and trusted, user experiences across our sites.

 2. For video, we migrated off an aging platform and onto the JW Player platform.
 This has allowed us to optimize our video workflow and to experiment with new integrations across our sites.
 As a result, our video views have more than doubled since the beginning of this year, and continue to grow.